DarkIrata/AmiiboSN-Changer/README.md

 5. Submit a pull request :D

 ## Credits
-AnalogMan - Who had the idea for the wrapper application socram888 - Amiitool
+AnalogMan - Python Version and the idea for a wrapper Tool socram888 - Amiitool